willwebberley/FlaskDirectUploader/README.md

 This is the companion repository to the Heroku article, [Direct to S3 File Uploads in Python](https://devcenter.heroku.com/articles/s3-upload-python).

 This code is mostly ready to be run as cloned, but a function `update_account()` will need to be defined to handle the storing of the POSTed information.

-The script `s3upload.js` is copyright 2013 tadruj.
-Please find more information on this script at its home [repository](https://github.com/tadruj/s3upload-coffee-javascript).
-It is released under the Apache License, and the full license text is available [here](http://www.apache.org/licenses/LICENSE-2.0).

 **Running the application**